cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Usecase (results)

-In this paper we use an already published dataset as a usecase to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.
-However, we will as well give some ecological background of the datasets used and the respective analyses.
+In this paper we use already published datasets (we should use more than one dataset!, e.g. CSP for all, species reference, ...) as a usecase to present the functionalities and inter linkages between the BEF-China data portal and `rbefdata`.

+!!
+This should be moved into the introduction!!
 The usecase is dealing with data from a small scale experiment called pilot experiment.
 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.

+!!
+Introduction !!
 We created a paper proposal with the following rationale: 'Knowledge of biodiversity effects on nutrient cycling patterns in subtropical forest ecosystems is still very limited, particularly as regards macronutrients such